 Why use Drapes?

 Drapes are great for bedrooms since they effectively block out light, reduce noise, and keep the room insulated.
-It’s also ideal for night shift workers and keeping your home nice and toasty during the colder months.
-While drapes somewhat look a little more formal, you still make it work for your home.
+They’re also more formal and are widely used by commercial venues or convention centres.
+But you can also make it work for your home.

 Blocks out sunlight and reduces noise.

 It keeps your room insulated.

 Perfect for your home during winter.